 The Company, through its subsidiary, Mangan, has entered into an option agreement dated August 13, 2018 (the "EPCS Option Agreement") to acquire 100% of the equity of EP Chvaletice s.r.o. ("EPCS"), a small Czech steel fabrication company that owns a 19.94 hectare parcel of land.
 This land is located immediately south of the highway and rail line that bound the Chvaletice tailings deposit.
 It is also adjacent to the Chvaletice power plant and 1.7-hectare parcel of land and rail siding that was previously acquired by the Company.
-This strategic land parcel encompasses the intended site of its proposed high-purity manganese products processing plant.
+This strategic land parcel encompasses the intended site of its proposed processing plant.
 The land is zoned for industrial use and contains numerous buildings, including office, warehousing and other industrial structures, several of which are leased to short-term tenants.
 The land also contains two rail spurs and is served by gas, water and power.

-The Company will have the right to acquire EPCS by making payments aggregating 140 million Czech Koruna payable in three cash instalments, the first of which was paid on October 17, 2018, in the amount of 14 million Czech Koruna (CAD\$815,000).
-The Company can complete the acquisition of EPCS by making two additional instalments aggregating 126 million Czech Koruna (approx. \$7.50 million) based on permitting milestones or contract anniversary.
-The next instalment of 42,000,000 Czech Koruna (approximately \$2.50 million at March 31, 2021) which is due within 60 days of final approval of the EIA for the Chvaletice Manganese Project, and no later than three years after signing the EPCS Option Agreement.
-The three-year term may be extended by up to one year for an additional payment of 2,100,000 Czech Koruna (approximately \$125,082).
+The Company will have the right to acquire EPCS by making payments aggregating 140 million Czech Koruna payable in three cash instalments, the first of which was paid on October 17, 2018, in the amount of 14 million Czech Koruna (\$815,000).
+The Company can complete the acquisition of EPCS by making two additional instalments aggregating 126 million Czech Koruna (approximately \$7.28 million).
+The second instalment of 42 million Czech Koruna (approximately \$2.43 million at June 30, 2021) is due within 60 days of final approval of the EIA for the Chvaletice Manganese Project, but no later than three years after signing the EPCS Option Agreement on August 13, 2021.
+The payment date may be extended by up to one year for an additional payment of 2.1 million Czech Koruna (approximately \$0.12 million), payable together with the deferred second instalment in 2022.
+The Company intends to exercise the option to extend the payment term of the second instalment to August 13, 2022, in which case the final instalment is divided into two payments: 14 million Czech Koruna (approximately \$0.81 million) due on August 13, 2021, and 70 million Czech Koruna (approximately \$4.04 million) due upon receipt of all development permits for the Chvaletice Manganese Project, but no later than five years after signing the EPCS Option Agreement.